kartikjain-42/FileGen/README.md

 ## 🧩 Configuration

-A `config.json` file will be automatically created when you run the script.
+A `config.json` file will be automatically generated when you run the script.

-To manually integrate with your agent system, ensure the `cwd` field matches the correct installation path.
+To manually integrate with your agent system, ensure the `cwd` field points to the correct project path.

+💡 Tip: Include the project path in your prompt to the LLM so it knows where to create files.

 Example: